madetech/rfcs/CodeReviewStandards/rfc-008-review-checklist.md

  - [ ] Tests are obviously the product of practising TDD (where appropriate)
  - [ ] There are high level feature/acceptance tests in place as appropriate
  - [ ] Tests have been refactored - aim for quality, readability and maintainability
- - [ ] Tests all pass and the change satisfies the goal of _why the change was made_
+ - [ ] Test suite shows that the change has been tested to adequate confidence.

 When reviewing a pull request, reviewer SHOULD consider at least the following questions: